Fun and Effective Cross Training Activities for Runners – Top 4

 4. Weight training

-Fun?
-Weight training?
-Oh, yes.
-Yes it is.
 Weight training is not only where we get strong, but it’s also where we balance ourselves out.
-Let’s face it – strong muscles are needed for us pavement pounding warriors.
+Let’s face it – strong muscles are needed for endurance runners.
 We need strong muscles to keep us plowing through our adventures when we get fatigued and start to feel weak.
 It’s important to strengthen your legs, to strengthen your upper body, and to strengthen your core.
 They all work in conjunction and will not only make you more of a complete runner, but more of a complete athlete as well.

 Honorable mentions: